deprekate/PhANNs/web_server/README.md

 ```

 from here you have a few options
+---

-### Run as a web server
+### Run using web server

-Run the server back-end
+Run the server back-end:
 ```
 python run_server.py
 ```
-in another terminal with the conda environment activated run the front end
+in another terminal with the conda environment activated run the front end:
 ```
 python run_PhANNs_site.py
 ```
-You should be able to see the server running at < 0.0.0.0:8080>.
+You should be able to see the server running, by opening [http://0.0.0.0:8080](http://localhost:8080) in your web browser.
+From there you can run the PhANNs as normal, using your browser.

-### Run on a single file
+### Run using command line (single file)

 ```
-pythons run_model.py filename.fasta
+python run_model.py filename.fasta
 ```

 This has to load the model in RAM each time it runs and it's not recommended for more than one file

-### Run as batch
+### Run using command line (multiple files)

-Put all the fasta files on the "uploads"  directory, then run
+Put all the fasta files in the "uploads" directory, then run:

 ```
 python run_server_once.py